-All print and digital competition entries must be done online at www.PrintCompetition.com. *You will register your physical prints AND upload your digital prints through this site.
-There is a $8 annual fee for the site that gives you access to watch the print judging live online, and also includes notification texts when your print is about to be judged, as will as text message updates with your scores afterwards.
+All print and digital competition entries must be done online at www.PrintCompetition.com. *You will register your physical prints AND digital prints through this site.
+There is an annual fee for the site that gives you access to watch the print judging live online, and also includes notification texts when your print is about to be judged, and will text message updates with your scores afterwards.

 HOW DO I UPLOAD MY IMAGES?

 Please log into www.printcompetition.com and register.
 Then search or look for PPofN (not PPN), select that option and then follow the website prompts.

 If you have questions with this process please contact your Print Chair